nurdwerks/storymaker/Characters/Character Profile_ Torin (The Architect).md

 ### 3. With Vane (The Ghost)

-- **The Dynamic:** *The Maker vs. The Parasite.*
+- **The Dynamic:** _The Maker vs. The Parasite._

 - **The Interaction:** Torin never meets the physical Vane, only the Time-Wraith possessing Ragnar.

-- **The Contrast:** Vane wants to *consume* the future (become God).
-Torin wants to *build* the future (ensure survival).
+- **The Contrast:** Vane wants to _consume_ the future (become God).
+Torin wants to _build_ the future (ensure survival).
 Torin is the "Good Father"; Vane is the "Abusive Father."

 ## VIII.
 Key Quotes & Internal Monologues

-- *"I don't care about the magic, Angelica.
+- _"I don't care about the magic, Angelica.
 Magic is just physics we haven't written down yet.
-Show me the load-bearing stress ratios."*
+Show me the load-bearing stress ratios."_

-- *"We are building a cathedral to a god we will never meet.
-That doesn't mean we stop building."*
+- _"We are building a cathedral to a god we will never meet.
+That doesn't mean we stop building."_

-- *"You look at the stars and see monsters.
+- _"You look at the stars and see monsters.
 I look at them and see a map.
-We just need a boat strong enough to sail it."*
+We just need a boat strong enough to sail it."_

-- *"Go.
+- _"Go.
 My love, go.
 You have to live.
-Someone has to tell them we were here."* (Final words).
+Someone has to tell them we were here."_ (Final words).

-- *"I am the foundation.
+- _"I am the foundation.
 You are the spire.
-You were always meant to reach higher than me."*
+You were always meant to reach higher than me."_

 ### 4. The Engineering Deck

 Torin lives in the past, on the original Generation Ship.
 He is surrounded by the brilliant minds who built the Aeterna.
 They are a team of dreamers.

-- **Chief Engineer Scotty:** (A nod to the trope).
+- **Chief Engineer Rylan:** (The Grimy Genius).
 A grimy, brilliant engineer who argues with Torin about thrust ratios.
 They shout, wave blueprints, and then laugh and share a drink.
 Their shared passion for the machine makes Angelica feel like a tourist in her own ship.

 - **Navigator Starla:** A woman who stares at the stars.
 She and Torin discuss the "Destination."
 There is a hope in their eyes that Angelica, who knows the grim future, cannot share.
 Starla looks at Angelica’s future-tech with fear, calling it "abomination."

-- **Dr. McCoy:** The ship’s doctor who worries about Torin’s stress levels.
+- **Dr. Hale:** (The Skeptical Healer).
+The ship’s doctor who worries about Torin’s stress levels.
 He forces Torin to sleep.
 He treats Angelica as a hallucination or a symptom of Torin’s fatigue.
 "Leave him alone, phantom.
 He needs rest."

 - **The AI "Mother" (Early Version):** The ship’s computer in its infancy.
 It speaks to Torin with a soft, maternal voice.
 "Good morning, Torin."
 It doesn't recognize Angelica.
 It treats her as "Unauthorized Personnel."